-A new chapter in our 900-year history is taking shape as we work to bring the Fratry building back to life – the most significant development at Carlisle Cathedral in living memory.
+A new chapter in our 900-year history has taken shape as we have brought the Fratry building back to life – the most significant development at Carlisle Cathedral in living memory.

 Stone cutting: Cumbrian Stone